-So getting a 20% discount for future stays is very good… much better than paying full price anyway.
-Unlike with flights, there aren’t deals on hotels very often.
+So this Cyber Monday Marriott gift card deal that gives you a 15% discount for future stays at Marriott is very good… much better than paying full price anyway.

 The Marriott gift card deal